johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/XC.9 Emergency Operations.md

 	- Airspeed isn't "live"
 		- Abort takeoff, or fly the pattern and land normally
 	- A door opens
+		- Abort takeoff if safely able
-		- Takeoff normally.
-Deal with it in the air, or land normally
+		- Else takeoff normally, deal with it in the air, or land normally
 - In the air...
 	- Fire!
 Where?
 		- Engine cowling?
-			- **(POH)** Cut off fuel flow; Emergency Descent Procedure; don't turn off electrical unless fire is electrical
+			- **(POH)** Cut off fuel flow; Emergency Descent and Forced Landing; (let's discuss pros/cons of turning off master switch)
 		- Inside the dashboard (probably electrical) or cabin?
 			- **(POH)** Master and stby switches off; deploy fire extinguisher
 				- Fire extinguished? - open windows to clear smoke; if required, follow procedure to re-power some items; Precautionary Landing